wwivbbs/docs/menusysop.md

 ### [J] Conference Editor
 Conferences are groupings of SUBs.
 This option lets you add\remove\modify Conferences.
 ### [T] Text Editor
+TEDIT - Edit a text file located in the GFILES directory only

+**NOTE:** This command functions basically the same as E from WFC.
+EDIT - Runs the SysOp editor (or full screen editor if selected); allows the text files to be located any- where on the hard disk, instead of just in the GFILES directory as with TEDIT.

 ### [V] Voting Editor
 The voting editor allows you to add\remove and modify the polls on your BBS.
 Polls allow you to ask your users for feedback, collect opinions on current events.
 Any sort of multiple